 Applying antibiotic ointments and other doctors’ prescribed medication during the early stage will help keep the injured skin soft and pliable.

-Scar formation often depends on how well the wound health.
+Scar formation often depends on how well the wound heals.
 While scars from surgery and over joints (knees, elbows) are difficult to avoid, minor cuts can become less visible with proper wound treatment.

 We understand how uncomfortable, frustrating, and painful wounds can be.
-It is essential to always take proper care of the skin, especially after a traumatic injury.
+It is essential to always take proper care of the wound and the skin as it heals – especially after a traumatic injury.

-Following the proper steps in wound care will push the healing process faster and more effective than ever before.
+Following proper wound care will make the healing process faster and more effective.

-Without first aid training, it is easy to commit mistakes with proper wound care.
+Without first aid training, it is easy to make mistakes when helping with with wound care.
 Learn how to dress a wound, recognize signs of infection, and control any bleeding.